I'm Giving the Disgraced Noble Lady I Rescued a Crash Course in Naughtiness: Manga

-A manga adaptation illustrated by Ichiho Katsura began serialization in Shufu to Seikatsu Sha's Pash Up! website on March 26, 2020.
+A manga adaptation illustrated by Ichiho Katsura was serialized on Shufu to Seikatsu Sha's Pash Up! website from March 26, 2020, to August 6, 2026.
 The first tankōbon volume was released on October 30, 2020.
-As of September 2025, ten volumes have been released.
+As of April 2026, eleven volumes have been released.

 During their panel at Anime NYC 2022, Kodansha USA announced that they licensed the manga adaptation for a Fall 2023 release.